marian-nmt/marian/vs/README.md

 3. __Fix Warning: D9002: ignoring unknown option '-m64'__
    This one is related to a compiler flag added while finding the package MKL that does not exists for MS compiler.

-4. __Fix marian::Backendn marian::cpu::Beckend and marian::gpu::Backend conflicts__
+4. __Fix marian::Backend, marian::cpu::Backend and marian::gpu::Backend conflicts__
    There were name conflicts between the 3 `Backend` classes that confused the compiler:

-   >  template instantiation resulted in unexpected function type of "type" (the meaning of a name may have changed since the template declaration -- the type of the template is "type")
+   >  template instantiation resulted in unexpected function type of "type" (the meaning of a name may have changed since the template declaration -- the type of the template is "type").
-   .

    I renamed the CPU and GPU as `cpuBackend` and `gpuBackend`.